Zayo Logo

 Fiber-equipped factories:

-1. Are well positioned to grow.
+1. Are well-positioned to grow.

 If we’ve learned anything, we’ve learned that more and more bandwidth will be needed to support the data needs of our new factories.
 Only fiber provides the foundational infrastructure for such growth.